Information you must be given from retirement villages

 - a copy of the Code of Fair Practice for Retirement Villages; and

-- a notice that informs you about your rights, including the necessity for residence contracts to be in writing and the cooling off period that applies after signing your contract.
+- a notice that informs you about your rights, including the necessity for residence contracts to be in writing, documents you must be given and the cooling off period that applies after signing your contract.

 Details of the two pre-contract disclosure statements can be found in Schedule 1 to the Retirement Villages Regulations 1992.